MrHeaton2001/learning-tools/ssh/ssh-bastion/lessons/add-new-client-to-public-network.md

-# Add New Client to Public Network
+# Add New Client to Local Network
 ## Overview

 The goals of this lesson are:

-* Add a Fedora Linux client to existing public network (192.168.60.*)
+* Add a Fedora Linux client to existing local network (192.168.60.*)
 * Configure this client, the bastion, and the servers in the private network to allow SSH communication
 * Validate SSH connection between this client, the bastion host, and the private servers

 ## Lesson
 ### Add Fedora Linux client

-Our goal is to add the `ryancraig/fedora-iac-dev-ws` vagrant box to our public network.
+Our goal is to add the `ryancraig/fedora-iac-dev-ws` vagrant box to our local network.
 This vagrant box (currently only built for the VirtualBox provider) is built using the project `https://github.com/ryancraig/packer-fedora`.
 It's published to the [HashiCorp Vagrant Cloud](https://app.vagrantup.com/ryancraig/boxes/fedora-iac-dev-ws).
 This box is currently a Fedora 30 Linux workstation with Git, VSCode, Remmina, Google Chrome, Firefox, and Docker CE installed and configured.
 In later lessons we will finish configuring this client for use as a Infrastructure as Code development workstation.

 #### Steps